Wild Leek

 Allium tricoccum

-Description: This native perennial plant produces basal leaves up to 8" long and 3½" across on short petioles (usually 2 per bulb).
-The basal leaves are ovate-oval to ovate-elliptic, dull green, hairless, and smooth along the margins.
-Their petioles are reddish, hairless, and wrapped in a basal sheath.
+Description: This herbaceous perennial plant produces basal leaves 4-9" long and 1½-3½" across on short petioles (usually 2-3 per bulb).
+The basal leaves are ovate-oval to ovate-elliptic, light to medium green, hairless, and smooth along the margins.
+Their petioles are reddish, hairless, and wrapped in a basal sheath below.
 These leaves develop during the spring and wither away by early summer.
-During early to mid-summer, there develops a naked flowering stalk up to 1½' tall.
+During early to mid-summer, there develops a naked flowering stalk about ½-1½' tall.
 This stalk is terete, glabrous, and reddish to pale green; at its base, there is a papery sheath.
-The stalk terminates in a single rounded umbel of flowers spanning up to 2" across.
+The stalk terminates in a single rounded umbel of flowers spanning 1-2" across; there are typically 20-40 flowers per umbel.
 At the base of this umbel, there is a pair of deciduous bracts.
 Each flower is about ¼" across, consisting of 6 white to translucent white tepals, a light green to pale yellow ovary, 6 stamens with pale yellow anthers, and a single white style.
-At the base of each flower, there is a slender white pedicel.
+At the base of each flower, there is a slender pedicel that is white to greenish white.
 The blooming period occurs during the summer and lasts about 2 weeks.
 Both the flowers and foliage exude an onion-like odor.
-After the blooming period, the ovary of each flower matures into a 3-celled seed capsule; each cell contains a single seed.
+After the blooming period, the ovary of each flower matures into a 3-celled seed capsule; each cell contains a single globoid seed that becomes black at maturity.
 The root system consists of an ovoid bulb with fibrous roots at its base.
-Offsets often develop, producing vegetative colonies of plants.
+Offsets often develop, producing clonal colonies of plants.

-Cultivation: The preference is dappled sunlight during the spring when the basal leaves develop, while during the summer considerable shade is tolerated.
+Cultivation: The preference is dappled sunlight during the spring when the basal leaves develop, while during the summer considerable shade is tolerated as the basal leaves have withered away.
 The soil should consist of a rich loose loam with abundant organic matter, while moisture levels should be more or less mesic.
 It is easiest to introduce new plants into an area by dividing and transplanting the bulbs during the fall.

-Range & Habitat: Wild Leek occurs occasionally in the northern half of Illinois; it is rare elsewhere in the state (see Distribution Map).
+Range & Habitat: The native Wild Leek occurs occasionally in central and northern Illinois, while in the southern section of the state it is rare or absent (see Distribution Map).
 Habitats include mesic deciduous woodlands and wooded bluffs.
 The presence of this species is a sign that the original flora of a woodlands is still in intact.
 An introduced species, Alliaria petiolata (Garlic Mustard), can shade out the basal leaves of Wild Leek during the spring, causing the latter to decline in abundance.

-Faunal Associations: The flowers attract various kinds of bees, including Halictid bees, Masked bees (Hylaeus spp.), honeybees, bumblebees, and Mason bees.
+Faunal Associations: The flowers attract various kinds of bees, including Halictid bees, masked bees (Hylaeus spp.), honeybees, bumblebees, and mason bees.
 These insects suck nectar or collect pollen.
 To a lesser extent, the flowers are visited by Syrphid flies, which suck nectar or feed on pollen.
-Occasionally, the larvae of some flies, including Delia spp.
-(Onion Maggot Flies) and Emerus spp.
-(Bulb Flies), feed on the bulbs of Allium spp.
+Occasionally, the maggots of some flies feed on the bulbs of some Allium spp.
+(Onions), although not necessarily Wild Leek; these species include Delia antiqua (Onion Maggot), some Eumerus spp., and some Tritoxa spp.
+The plant bugs, Lindbergocapsus ainsliei and Lindbergocapsus allii, also feed on Allium spp.
 (Onions).
+Another species, Thrips tabaci (Onion Thrips), sucks juices from the foliage.
 Deer and other mammalian herbivores rarely browse on the foliage of Wild Leek.

 Photographic Location: A mesic deciduous woodlands at Busey Woods in Urbana, Illinois.